General Hospital Actors You May Not Know Passed Away

 Todd Davis (Bryan Phillips)

-Actor Todd Davis had replaced Laurence Fishburne as Josh Hall on "One Life to Live" in 1977 before joining the cast of "General Hospital" as Bryan (and sometimes Brian) Phillips.
+Actor Todd Davis replaced Laurence Fishburne as Josh Hall on "One Life to Live" in 1977 before joining the cast of "General Hospital" as Bryan (and sometimes Brian) Phillips.
 Abandoned by his father, Eddie (played briefly by showbiz legend Sammy Davis, Jr.), as a child, Bryan was raised by Rick Webber and remained close with his daughter Laura and her one-time fiancee, Scott Baldwin.
-Bryan's storyline culminated in 1983 with reconciliation with his father and marriage to Claudia Johnston (Bianca Ferguson).
+Bryan's storyline culminated in 1983 via his reconciliation with his father and marriage to Claudia Johnston (Bianca Ferguson).
 After raising twin daughters, the couple left Port Charles –- and the series –- in 1986.

-Davis made his television debut in 1977 and moved between daytime and primetime series throughout the '70s and '80s.
+Davis made his television debut in 1977 and moved between daytime and prime time series throughout the '70s and '80s.
 Roles on "M*A*S*H" and "Quincy M.E." preceded his stint on "General Hospital."
 He returned to TV in the 1990s and made appearances on "Boardwalk Empire" and "Home and Away."
 He also joined a slew of soap actors, including Tom Pelphrey and Melissa Archer, in the 2012 indie comedy "Excuse Me for Living."
 Married to fellow actor Rosalind Miles, Davis died on July 25, 2013 at the age of 61.

 Joseph Mascolo (Domino aka Nicholas Van Buren)